top of page

 We will be haunting your inbox soon...

-Robert Louis Stevenson's "Thrawn Janet" in Modern English, Translated from the Scots
+Robert Louis Stevenson's "Thrawn Janet," Translated in Modern English (followed by the Original Scots Text)

 "Thrawn Janet" is one of the most ghoulish and twisted (pun) horror stories to come from a Victorian pen.
 It is one of Stevenson's best supernatural stories, and it is an underrated classic, forged in a deeply Hawthornian tradition of social responsibility, fear of the unconventional, and the battle waging between nature and civilization, reason and impulse, discipline and indulgence.
 There is only one problem: most 21st century English-speaking readers can only infer most of the plot through context clues, homophones, and detective work.
 This is because Stevenson wrote all but two paragraphs in the beautiful Scots dialect.
 Those who understand, or can at least pick around Scots will testify to its charm, and will support the decision of most editors' to preserve it in the original Scots (I have not yet found one who didn't).
 And yet, those who speak this rich and robust Germanic dialect only total about 2 million, including a mere 110,000 native speakers.